RudolfAchter/chiania/docs/02_story.md

 <hr style="clear:both">

 ![](https://rqkaeyrvtvtkfwurlof6eemqszjjdtwyflndwzkhlu3b3wmxmi.arweave.net/jBQCYjWdZqLakVuL_4hGQllKRztgq2jtlR102HdmXYo){class="story_pic_right"}
-The volunteers that were able to kill a slime monster investigeted them further and found monster nucleis in their heart.
+The volunteers that were able to kill a slime monster investigeted them further and found monster nucleis where their heart should be.
 Just like the master druid said. they take monster nucleis from corpses of slimes, which could also be a prove of combat for exchanging the rewards from the master druid.

 </div>